-The Pilot Member Self-recommendation Scheme for Youth (“the Pilot Scheme”) is launched to provide more opportunities for young people to participate in policy discussion.
-People aged between 18 and 35 are invited to self-nominate to become members of the following five government advisory committees through the Pilot Scheme –
+The Member Self-recommendation Scheme for Youth (“MSSY”) is launched to provide more opportunities for young people to participate in policy discussion.
+People aged between 18 and 35 are invited to self-nominate to become members of the following ten government advisory committees through the MSSY –

-Subject to the actual number of applications received, we expect that the recruitment exercise would be completed in the first quarter of 2018, so that bureaux concerned can follow up with the appointment procedures in the same year.
+The ten committees will each offer two seats for the MSSY.
+Subject to the actual number of applications received, we expect that the recruitment exercise would be completed in the last quarter of this year.

-Following the principle of meritocracy, we aim to, through the Pilot Scheme, recruit young people who have the commitment to serve the community and the ability to contribute to the committees concerned for recommending to the relevant bureaux for consideration of appointment.
+Following the principle of meritocracy, we aim to, through the MSSY, recruit young people who have the commitment to serve the community and the ability to contribute to the committees concerned for recommending to the relevant bureaux/departments for consideration of appointment.

 Eligibility and Assessment Criteria

-Young people aged between 18 and 35 on 30 November 2017, i.e. the close of application, are eligible to apply under the Pilot Scheme.
+Young people aged between 18 and 35 on 16 July 2018, i.e. the close of application, are eligible to apply under the MSSY.

-In the assessment process, we will consider whether the applicant meets the following three conditions.
-These are the only assessment criteria that will be adopted under the Pilot Scheme –
+In the assessment process, we will consider whether the applicant meets the following three conditions –

-A Recruitment Committee (RC) has been set up to oversee the conduct of the whole recruitment process.
-The RC comprises the Secretary for Home Affairs, non-officio chairmen or representative of the five committees and representatives of the bureaux concerned.
-Under the RC, five Assessment Panels (APs) are formed to take care of the applications concerning the five committees respectively.
-AP members include the non-officio chairman and/or members of the committee concerned and representatives of the bureau concerned.
-The APs will consider applications along the above assessment criteria.
-Applicants may be invited to interviews to facilitate the assessment.
+A Recruitment Committee (“RC”) has been set up for overseeing the implementation of the MSSY.
+The RC comprises the Secretary for Home Affairs, the Vice-Chairman of the Youth Development Commission, non-official chairpersons or members of the afore-mentioned ten committees and representatives of the bureaux/departments concerned.
+Under the RC, ten Assessment Panels (“APs”) will be formed to take care of the applications concerning the ten committees respectively.
+AP members include the non-official chairperson and/or members of the committee concerned and representatives of the bureau/department concerned.
+The APs will conduct interviews with applicants to facilitate the assessment.

 How to Apply